it-at-m/Wahllokalsystem/README.md

 ### Built With

-The documentation project is built with technologies we use in our projects ([reference architecture](https://opensource.muenchen.de/publish.html#refarch)):
+The project is built with technologies we use in our projects ([reference architecture](https://opensource.muenchen.de/publish.html#refarch)):

 * [Spring Boot](https://spring.io/projects/spring-boot)